 A photo from my 2011 climb, showing the lights of Tokyo from the 9th station

-It was another glorious day.
-Colder, but clear.
-I packed up camp and walked for about an hour over to the opposite side of the summit.
+It was another glorious day: colder, but clear.
+I packed up camp and walked for about 45 minutes, over to the opposite side of the summit.
 Along this stretch you get great views into the crater, as well as out toward the ocean.
-I made my way up to the weather station and set up the tent on the snow, in a nook between two of the buildings.
+I made my way up to the weather station and set up the tent on the snow, in a nook between two of the connected buildings.
 This is my favourite part of the summit.
 You can scramble on ledges around to the back of the weather station, for mind-blowing views of the rugged Shimoda coastline and Pacific Ocean.
 It’s like looking out and down onto a giant blue map.

 At twilight, the lights of the towns far below slowly blink into life.
 They’re so far away, you feel as though you’re in another world entirely.

 One of the great things with Fuji, is that being a stratovolcano, it stands alone, towering over the plains in every direction.
 When you walk out to the ledge behind the weather station, you really get a sense of the empty space above, below and all around you.
 You’re up there in the atmosphere, tiny, exposed, high above the sea of clouds, literally standing in the sky.

 Another picture from the 2011 climb

 It’s a dream-like experience.
 I’ve never had such a strong sense of being suspended out in the void like that, on any other mountain.

 The night was chilly and windy: -6C, and -14C out in the wind.
 I didn’t get much sleep because of the wind tearing at the tent, but I didn’t really mind.
 It was just a joy to be back up there.
 A night or two without sleep is a small price to pay for those views.